auramo/auramo.github.io/_posts/2015-03-09-docker-notes.md

 ```

 Now we can see our precious bar.txt again!
 This doesn't seem to be
-what I want to do every time I go back to my development "machine"
+what I want to do every time I go back to my development machine
 though.

 ## Volumes